helloSystem/Utilities/System/Welcome.app/Resources/content.en.md

 Security: Built-in end-to-end encryption where possible.
 Has full source code available for verification.

+# You are in Command

+The Command key (⌘) is left to the spacebar on your keyboard.
+Use it to access shortcuts like ⌘C (Copy) and ⌘V (Paste).

 # That's it

 Have fun exploring the system.
 Please keep in mind that this is a pre-release version intended mainly for developers and testers.